Hu-manity Decentralized Personal Data Platform Review

 It wants to ensure that the community and individuals will benefit from the way individuals and communities use and share personal data sets.
 This will ensure minimal security threats and misuse related to personal data handling and data sharing.
-These threats and misuses include online scams, illegal selling of personal data without user consent or choices and without classifying it as personal property, or sharing it without any benefits to the owner.
+These threats and misuses include online scams, illegal selling of personal data without user consent or choices and without classifying it as personal property or sharing it without any benefits to the owner.

-The platform will therefore act as a decentralized human right that "will bestow the legal characteristics of property ownership" to human data and ensure that owners are involved in every step of the data handling and processing process.
+The platform will, therefore, act as a decentralized human right that "will bestow the legal characteristics of property ownership" to human data and ensure that owners are involved in every step of the data handling and processing process.

-What it means is that data can acquire legal characteristics of property ownership "such as involvement in sale, fair market value negotiations, sharing, lien, security, and protection from theft, vandalism or squatting," meaning individuals can participate in the human data marketplace with all the legal protections against breaches and compliance.
+What it means is that data can acquire legal characteristics of property ownership "such as involvement in the sale, fair market value negotiations, sharing, lien, security, and protection from theft, vandalism or squatting," meaning individuals can participate in the human data marketplace with all the legal protections against breaches and compliance.
 Personal data, according to the company will be treated legally as oil, land or other personal assets.

 For Hu-manity, personal data is not just browser and social media data: it also includes geospatial data, driver and vehicle history, consumer spending habits, medical history, travel, dining, and recreational habits.